User guide¶

 the clusters via an API.
 We also want to store API logs (yes, this is typically not done in tables in Postgres, please

 bear with me for the sake of the example).
-We want to accommodate 3 stages in our cluster: test
+We want to accommodate 3 stages in our cluster: test, dev, and prod

 (yes, it is typically best practice to have prod in a completely separate cluster/instance, but